 In November, the electricity market trend reflects, although to a limited extent, the optimism generated by news of a possible Covid-19 vaccine.
 Renewable production, however, decreased significantly, particularly generation from wind power.
 Futures show a significant increase, due to cold weather on the way.

 In October, the recovery in the energy price seen in previous months was interrupted.
 Generally speaking, the current period is marked by a climate of uncertainty on the markets, above all due to Covid-19 and the American elections.
-In Italy, there was an increase in #renewable production, particularly #hydroelectric production, which impacted on prices.
+In Italy, there was an increase in renewable production, particularly hydroelectric production, which impacted on prices.
 Calendar 21 forecasts for next year show a loss.
-To find out more on consumption, production and price trends, download our report!

 In September, France recovered nuclear availability, guaranteeing refuelling in the winter months.
 Consumption levels continued to recover, while #renewableproduction recorded a drop, leading to a peak in prices on European #power markets.
 Prices of #gas and #CO2 continue to rise.
 The EU has declared that it wants to further reduce emissions targets by 2030.